 Take the measurements for fixtures.
-Use an appropriate-size hole saw and drill/driver to cut holes for the fixtures.
+Use an appropriate-size hole saw and drill/driver to cut holes in the MDF for the fixtures.

 Apply panel adhesive to the MDF panel.
 Press the MDF panel in place, fitting it over the fixtures.
 Measure an adjacent wall, subtract 1/8 inch, cut, glue and place panels on this wall the same way you did the fixture wall.
 Then repeat on the remaining walls.

-Install an 80-tooth, TCG laminate-cutting blade on a table saw.
-Cut the first laminate sheet for the wall with the faucets with a table saw.
+Install an 80-tooth, TCG laminate-cutting blade on the table saw.
+Cut the first laminate sheet for the wall with the faucets with the table saw.
 Cut all sheets 1/8 inch less than the measurement for the width to prevent them from binding during installation.

 Dry-fit the laminate on the wall to ensure it's the right size.
 Trim if needed and dry-fit again.
 Repeat as necessary.

 Brush a coat of contact cement on the back of the laminate and the wall using a brush.
-When the contact cement is dry to the touch, press the laminate into place, starting at the bottom, gently bending it as needed to fit over the fixtures as you work upward to the top.
+When the contact cement is dry to the touch, press the laminate in place, starting at the bottom and gently bending it as needed to fit over the fixtures as you work upward to the top.
 Bump the surface of the laminate randomly with a rubber mallet to bond it to the MDF.

 Apply a bead of color-matched silicone to one seam or joint at a time.
 Smooth the bead into the corner with a wet fingertip.
-Add silicone everywhere the laminate terminates against or wall or ceiling, all the way around the perimeter.
+Add silicone everywhere the laminate terminates against a wall or the ceiling, all the way around the perimeter.